Wednesday 17 April 2024

 You rarely see people explaining that they were turned down because they took 20 lines to say what they could have said in 4, because they delivered emotions in preset packages rather than appearing genuine and sincere, because they sounded too much like other people, because they were predictable, etc. It is much more acceptable to return aesthetic preferences to the level of sociological prejudice.
 But surely poems can be good or bad?

 I think this approach is able to make my subject disappear altogether.
-So you have McCartney being suave and manipulative and he is seen as typically middle class, you have Lennon being sarcastic and disaffected and this is seen as expected for someone who attended a secondary modern.
+So you have McCartney being suave, friendly, and manipulative and he is seen as typically middle class, you have Lennon being sarcastic and disaffected and this is seen as the expected thing for someone who attended a secondary modern.
 The sociological approach makes personality disappear altogether… I want to describe poems as expression of personality, as the product of momentary states of mind, and finally as the expression of freedom.
 But sociology wipes that out by saying that being suave, or else being disaffected, are inevitable behaviour patterns expressing what niche someone belongs in.
 So I can’t really deal with sociology.
+I am not listing what kind of school all my chosen poets attended.
+I am pretty interested in the way they write, though.

 I am intrigued by the idea that any male pupil of a secondary modern school (or a technical school, the third model, the one which never took off) is bound to be disaffected.
 This is quite a deep observation.
 But poets are very proud of their disaffection; they don’t see it as a predictable response to being in a niche from which most of society is invisible and you are invisible to most people.
 They want you to be surprised by it and they want it to be temporary, as someone comes along and solves their problems.